ElizavetaKasapen/ADIP_YOLO8/README.md

 - Check if YOLO-format dataset exists.
 If not, it converts COCO to YOLO.

-- Create a new model or uploads existing one, if you set up model_path in *configuration/config.yaml*.
+- Create a new model or uploads existing one, if you set up model_path in *config.yaml*.

 - Train and validate the model for the task.

-- Prints the traing result and save the trained model to disk to save_model_path from *configuration/config.yaml* if provided, otherwise last checkpoint.
+- Prints the traing result and save the trained model to disk to save_model_path from *config.yaml* if provided, otherwise last checkpoint.

 2. Predict with a Model
-Set *mode: predict* and *predict* settings in *configuration/config.yaml*, and run:
+Set *mode: predict* and *predict* settings in *config.yaml*, and run:
 ```sh
 python main.py
 ```
 Predictions will be printed to the console and saved to the output directory.

-🧪 Example Output